 There are plenty of multi-element antenna choices from MobileMark, Poynting, and others, but I have never seen great performance from those solutions with boats.
 These antennas typically are called “pucks” and are very small, and usually used on vehicles in urban areas.
 The size of the elements and antennas just don’t seem to perform as well as a larger antenna when you’re looking for a quality signal in marginal areas, and they also seem to be a lot more directional than they should be.

-I purchased two OMNI-496's from Mobile Must Have so that I could connect one to each port of a Peplink MAX Transit and a Peplink MAX HD4 MBX.
+I purchased two OMNI-496's so that I could connect one to each port of a Peplink MAX Transit and a Peplink MAX HD4 MBX.
 This would allow me to use them to simultaneously grab 2.4Ghz and 5Ghz WiFi signals, or I could also broadcast my WiFi network outdoors on both bands.
 I also used them standalone with the MikroTik Groove and some other random products.

 As with the other Poynting antennas I've had, this model comes packed in a box with proper protection, mounting options, manual, and the like.